 “You know, James, our mother was a very beautiful person, and after she died, she has come to each of her children in our dreams – everyone except Brenda,” Themba said.
 “And that kills her.
-Brenda always says, ‘But why won’t she come to me?
-I want to have that experience.’
+Brenda always says, ‘But why won’t she come to me?’
 And we tell her, ‘But Brenda – YOU were the chosen one.
 You’re the one who is supposed to carry this family.
 But you reject us…

 “You know James, these things about our Ancestors, our cultural practices here in Africa – these things are very real, and they work for us.”